 Apply between Mon 20 Jan – Thu 27 Feb 2020.

 You’re eligible for this opportunity if you can demonstrate a significant connection to the Gold Coast as an:

-Collaborations between artists and organisations are allowed and encouraged (including with national/international artists/organisations)
+Collaborations between artists and organisations are strongly encouraged (including with national/international artists and organisations).